Duration & Fees

 The next morning travel will be to Dar es Salaam passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 To-day's drive time is extended due to the heavier amount of traffic heading in to the city, but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained.
 Look out for the colourful shop fronts with their sometimes humorous catch phrases.
 On arrival in Dar es Salaam, the lovely seaside campsite will be reached and preparations made for the departure to Zanzibar the next morning.

-DAY 23: Dar es Salaam to Zanzibar (OPTIONAL) (B)
+DAY 23: Dar es Salaam to Zanzibar (B)

-A ferry is taken from Dar es Salaam to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry is taken from Dar es Salaam to the "Spice Island,” where the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join the tour to replace those that’ll leave at the end of the excursion to Zanzibar.

 Included Activity: Zanzibar Ferry

-Please note: Accommodation and meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader is available and can arrange accommodation, while meals can be enjoyed from a wide selection orestaurants.
+Please note: Meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader is available and can arrange activities, while meals can be enjoyed from a wide selection orestaurants.
 There is also a wide variety of optional excursions on offer- see price details under "Extra Information".

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.